Symplectic topology and ideal-valued measures: Introduction and main results

 \begin{rem} Given an $A$-IVM $\mu$ on a compact Hausdorff space we will use its natural extension to compact sets defined by

-This extended function then satisfies the analogs of the monotonicity, additivity, multiplicativity, and intersection properties.
-Note that the values of $\mu$ on open sets are recoverable from those on compact sets via $\mu(U) = \bigcup_{K\text{ compact}\subset U}\mu(K)$. \end{rem}
+This extended function then satisfies the analogs of the monotonicity, multiplicativity, and intersection properties.
+Note that if $X$ is in addition a $G_\delta$-space\footnote{A set in a topological space is $G_\delta$ if it is a countable intersection of open sets.
+A space is $G_\delta$ if each closed set is $G_\delta$.
+In our case, since $X$ is compact and Hausdorff, being $G_\delta$ implies, by passing to complements, that each open set is a countable union of compacts, whence the conclusion.}, then the values of $\mu$ on open sets are recoverable from those on compact sets via $\mu(U) = \bigcup_{K\text{ compact}\subset U}\mu(K)$. \end{rem}

 \begin{exam} Given any algebra $A$ and a compact connected Hausdorff space $X$, the \tb{trivial $A$-IVM} on $X$ is given by $\mu(U) = 0$ for all $U \subsetneq X$ and $\mu(X) = A$. \end{exam}